 - A massive number of quality themes & extensions for customizations

 Magento is a beast of a CMS with immense capability and functionality.
-In fact, with the release of Magento 2, it has provided better user experience and functionality.
-If you haven’t migrated to Magento, you might be paying a price in terms of performance.
+In fact, the release of Magento 2, it has provided a better user experience and functionality.
+However, it comes with a price in terms of performance.

 Why is Shared Hosting Not An Option?

-Once you’ve built your eCommerce website, choose a good Magento host.
-Since Magento is a resource-intensive CMS, it requires dedicated resources.
+Being a resource-intensive CMS, Magento requires dedicated resources.
 With so many cheap Magento hosting available, there comes a risk.

-Shared hosting posing a greater risk of attack.
+With shared hosting, your Magento store is at a greater risk of getting attacked.
 It takes one of the webmasters in your shared hosting environment to misuse sensitive elements, causing glitches on the server, or gaining access to your data.

 2. Performance inefficiency